OpenDataVBB/vdv-453-client/readme.md

 On top of VDV-453, VDV-454 defines two additional services: `REF-AUS` for the exchange of daily schedule data, and `AUS` for realtime data like prognosed delays & cancellations.

+This client has been written specifically for [VBB](https://en.wikipedia.org/wiki/Verkehrsverbund_Berlin-Brandenburg)'s *Datendrehscheibe*.
+However, we're open to changes that make `vdv-453-client` compatible with other VDV-453/-454 systems.

 ## Installation

 ```shell